-Dr. Debby Feinberg is the Director of Clinical Care at Vision Specialists of Michigan, and has been performing pioneering work with Binocular Vision Dysfunction (BVD), which is the cause of headaches, dizziness, gait imbalance, anxiety, light sensitivity, neck pain and reading difficulties.
-She and her colleagues have treated more than 15,000 patients with BVD with microprism lenses and noise cancelling devices, of which half have been TBI / ABI patients.
-Her research (presented nationally and internationally) demonstrates that in those TBI patients experiencing persistent post-concussive symptoms, treatment with microprism lenses and noise cancelling devices reduces these symptoms by 80%.
+Dr. Debby Feinberg began performing pioneering work diagnosing and treating Binocular Vision Dysfunction (BVD) and Vertical Heterophoria (VH) in 1995.
+BVD and VH have been found to cause headaches, dizziness, gait imbalance, anxiety, light sensitivity, neck pain, and reading difficulties in approximately 1-in-5 patients.
+She and her colleagues at Vision Specialists of Michigan have treated more than 20,000 BVD/VH patients with microprism lenses and noise-canceling devices, of which half have been TBI / ABI patients.
+Her research (presented nationally and internationally) demonstrates that TBI patients with VH experiencing persistent post-concussive symptoms have 80% reduction in these symptoms when treated with microprism lenses and noise-canceling devices.

 Since 2013, over 40 optometrists have successfully completed the NeuroVisual Medicine Training Program™ and have gone on to help tens of thousands of patients.
 Drs.
 Feinberg and Rosner’s founding of the NeuroVisual Medicine Institute is led by their mission to increase access to NeuroVisual care for patients in every region across the globe.